Stairs. Entry group. Materials. Doors. Locks. Design

 Video: Dolomite flour for a rich harvest

-• in the spring before planting;
+• in spring before planting;

-• autumn after harvest;
+• in the fall after harvest;

 • closer to spring in the snow.

-There are norms for making dolomite flour:
+There are standards for applying dolomite flour:

-• for strongly acidic soil (pH below 4.5) - 600 g per square meter;
+• for highly acidic soil (pH below 4.5) – 600 g per square meter;

 • from 4.5 to 5.2 – 450 g;